Highlights from a week in Croatia

 Fast-forward 1 week => disastrous yet successful Schengen visa incident.

 Since I’d already bought RT tickets to Milan, I tried to coax her to travel near/around Europe instead.
 We brainstormed for offbeat places – Egypt, Morocco, Russia, etc. After virtually traveling around the world in 80mins, we finally settled on *drum roll* Croatia.
 I had been eyeing the country for a while, and we were both obsessed with GOT, it was a no-brainer.
+If you’re intrigued by the country, it really is worth a trip!
+Perhaps you could consider flying with an air charter service if you prefer traveling in style!

 We spent a week in the country, but it feels like it passed in the blink of an eye.
 Besides a bus into the Zagreb and a flight out of Split, we made no other plans; we didn’t have any time to make plans.
 Everything we did was spur of the moment, which was in equal parts liberating and frustrating.
 Although in retrospect, the frustrating moments make for great stories and even greater laughs.
 To sum up, Croatia was everything we dreamt it would be, the country was exotic and beautiful, the landscapes and coastline were downright stunning, the people were lovely. (except our tour guide in Zagreb who was a teeny bit rude.
 But that’s because we were late to her walking tour and on top of that, she spotted me taking a photo of Sukanya under the cherry blossoms while she was waiting for us :P), and the coffee, cheese, and wine were on point.
 Thank you, Croatia!